Brandon Haunstrup: Kilmarnock

 On 22 July 2020, Scottish Premiership side Kilmarnock announced that they had signed Haunstrup on a two-year deal.

 Cambridge United

 On 6 July 2022, Haunstrup returned to England to join League One club Cambridge United on a two-year deal.
+On 19 April 2024, Haunstrup joined Gateshead on loan until the end of the season On 1 May 2024, Cambridge announced the player would be released when his contract expired.

+Gateshead

+On 13 August 2024, Haunstrup re-joined Gateshead on a one-year deal.

+In June 2025, Haunstrup joined AFC Totton ahead of their first ever season in National League South.